Thegidi: Production

 The film was announced in June 2013 as a joint venture between Thirukumaran Entertainment and Vel Media.
-Along with C. V. Kumar, the film reunited several of the crew from Soodhu Kavvum (2013) with cinematographer Dinesh, editor Leo John Paul and actor Ashok Selvan all from that unit.
-The film's director was revealed to be P. Ramesh and Nivas K. Prasanna would compose music.
+Along with C. V. Kumar, the film reunited several of the crew from Soodhu Kavvum (2013) with cinematographer Dinesh, editor Leo John Paul, and actor Ashok Selvan all from that unit.
+The film's director was revealed to be P. Ramesh, and Nivas K. Prasanna would compose the music.
 Janani Iyer, seen before in Avan Ivan (2011) and Paagan (2012), was signed on to depict the role of a college girl.

 The film, described as a "murder mystery", was wrapped up within 45 days and in November 2013, post-production works were ongoing.
 It was reported that all the songs were set to be montages and further filming was not required, even though the songs were incomplete during production.

 Soundtrack

 The film's soundtrack and score were composed by newcomer Nivas K. Prasanna.

-Prasanna received praise for both the songs and the score.
 IANS wrote, "If Thegidi turns out to be a hit, debutant music composer Nivas Prasanna deserves huge credit for the success.
 He carries the tension of the film right till the end with his background score and songs that are placed in the narrative at right junctures".
 Sify wrote, "[a] highlight of the film is Nivas Prasanna’s music and extraordinary BGM.
 The romantic melody Yaar Ezhuthiatho... is very soothing and BGM goes with the narration".
-Rediff wrote, "The music by Nivas is an absolute joy.
+S. Saraswathi of Rediff.com wrote, "The music by Nivas is an absolute joy.
 All the songs, as well as the background score are perfect".
+Karthik of Milliblog wrote, "Overall, promising debut by Nivas K Prasanna".

 Release

-The satellite rights of the film were sold to STAR Vijay.
-After the censor process, the team announced the release date as 28 February.
+The film was released on 28 February 2014.